bnomei/kirby3-autoid/README.md

 ## Setup

 Add a Field named `autoid` with type `hidden` to your blueprints.
+Also set `translate: false` unless you need different autoids for different languages.
 More examples can be found [here](https://github.com/bnomei/kirby3-autoid/tree/master/blueprints).

 ```yaml
  content: